fowles/unleashing-protobuf-evolution/index.md

 we are actually aiming for.
 How do we apply the lessons from python 2 to 3 to this problem?

 So how do we apply this concept to protobuf?
-What we want is to powerful primitives to enable evolution of generated APIs.
+What we want is powerful primitives to enable evolution of generated APIs.
 But, we are currently in a worse state than Python 2 to 3.
 We don't have any tools or mechanisms for incremental evolution.